- Best Things To Do in Torrox Pueblo

 In 1905 the lighthouse keeper discovered the Roman Ruins.
 He began to dig around the lighthouse and found what once was the Roman city of Caviclum.
 The archaeological site contains well-preserved Roman baths, a necropolis, and furnaces for the production of garum (which also confirm that Torrox was an important center for fishery production and export).

 Along a coastline of 9km, the town has a few nice beaches to offer.
-Most popular are Playa de Torrox, Playa del Peñoncillo and Playa Calaceite.
+The most popular are Playa de Torrox, Playa del Peñoncillo and Playa Calaceite.
 Above the Playa de Torrox there’s also a lovely promenade, Paseo Maritimo Torrox.
 There you can enjoy a nice walk, or eat a delicious meal in one of the few restaurants while enjoying beautiful views.

 How to get to Torrox, Spain?

-Where to park in Torrox?
+Where to park in Torrox Pueblo & Torrox Costa?

 Where to eat in Torrox?